You are here on Booted Harleydude's website: Home

 There are a lot of companies that make motorcycle boots and/or market to the biker community.
 I own boots of the following brands:

 • The 9" Chippewa Firefighter Boot (style number 27422) is an excellent choice of boot to wear for motorcycling, hiking, and walking.
 It is leather-lined, and once the middle zipper is laced in, you do not need to fool with laces again.
 Just zip them up and be off!
-They are the most comfortable boot I have used when motorcycling.
+They are the most comfortable boot I have worn when motorcycling.
 See mine here.

 Custom sizing is not available for Chippewa Boots.
 Note, however, "EE" width boots have a calf circumference that is about 3/4" (19mm) wider than "D" width boots.
 Since I require a 17" (44cm) calf circumference, I have bought "EE" width boots in one foot size smaller.
 They fit me very well.
 Chippewa Boots are the least expensive of the quality, U.S.-made boots that I own.

 • By far, Wesco Boots are the most rugged and durable of all motorcycle boots available.
 The two classic styles -- Harness and Engineer (Boss) -- as well as the Motor Patrol Boot, are all made very well.
 Wesco Boots can be custom ordered, so you may select style, height, color, lining, hardware, shifter pad, soles, and other features.
 These boots aren't cheap, but will last a lifetime.
-I own 11 pairs of these boots See them here (link).
+I own many pairs of these boots See them here (link).
 The most economical place to buy Wesco Boots is not from the factory directly, but from a third-party boot retailer (see links).

-Dehner Boots:
+Dehner Boots

 • Intapol Industries of New Jersey offers a pair of Motor Patrol Boots with a unique feature: a zipper on the boot shaft which facilitates putting them on and taking them off.
 These boots compete with Dehner Boots in appearance and bal-laced instep design.
 However, the boots are not made in the United States and the soles are of a quality that some may question.
 These boots are available in stock sizes only, but can be ordered with a 1" (2.5cm) wider calf circumference.
 I own one pair of these boots.
 The boots can not be made custom to order.
 (See links).

-Champion Attitude:
+Champion Attitude

-Other brands:
+Other brands

 • There are a lot of other brands of boots out there.
 Some are good, some are not.
 Be mindful that some boots are licensed to a name, like Harley-Davidson or Frye, but are made by a third-party company with the boots usually being made in China, Indonesia, or other countries using cheap labor and inferior materials.
 The quality of these boots is suspect.
 Don't be fooled by a name -- read the label and determine the country of origin before buying.
 I am not saying that all boots made outside the U.S. are inferior.
 Boots made in Canada, Mexico, and in E.U. countries are quite good.
 Check the products, look for reviews, talk to fellow bikers, or ask me if you have questions.

-Links Where to Buy Motorcycle Boots
+Where to Buy Motorcycle Boots

 Check my Links Page for the most updated list of my personal recommendations of sources of quality boots.